Audiology and Audiovestibular Medicine

-The team consists of doctors, audiologists, a vestibular scientist, medical physicists, hearing therapists and physiotherapists working within a multidisciplinary environment.
-Services are provided at St George’s hospital as well as at nursing homes, schools and health centres and consist of consultant-led as well as non-consultant-led services.
+The team consists of doctors, audiologists, audiovestibular scientist, hearing therapists and physiotherapists working within a multidisciplinary environment.
+Services are provided at St George’s Hospital as well as at a nursing home, a school and health centres, consisting of consultant led as well as non-consultant led services.

 The following services are offered:

-- The department is accredited to provide training for student audiologists in audiology.
+- Both the St George's Hospital and Kingston Hospital departments are accredited to provide training for student audiologists in audiology.

 - Dhaval Mehta, Advanced Audiologist, was awarded national audiologist of the year 2013 by the British Academy of Audiology for providing excellent patient care.

 - Beth-Anne Culhane, Advanced Audiologist and Hearing Therapist, is the vice chair on the British Tinnitus Association’s professional advisory committee.